perejack/smspesaflux/README.md

 ### Sending Messages
 1. Go to the **Messages** tab
 2. Select message type (Invoice, Receipt, Dunning, or General)
-3. Choose channel (SMS or WhatsApp)
-4. Optionally select a template
+3. Optionally select a template
 5. Compose your message using variables:
    - `{name}` - Client name
    - `{amount}` - Balance amount